Friday, December 29, 2023

 Group S.N.E remains the largest publishing house of TTRPGs in Japan, and as of this date Hitoshi Yashuda remains its C.E.O.

-Takuda Hobbies / F.E.A.R.
+Tsukuda Hobbies / F.E.A.R.

-Takuda Hobbies was an imprint for an independent design group who later published under the corporation Far East Aumsement Research co., or F.E.A.R..
+Tsukuda Hobbies was an imprint for an independent design group who later published under the corporation Far East Aumsement Research co., or F.E.A.R..
 Their first game, Blue Forest Story drew heavily on the cultures and mythologies of Thailand, Polynesia, and Indonesia to create a unique fantasy world.
-While Group S.N.E was primarily interested in sharing an authentic experience of Western TTRPGs, F.E.A.R. was more interested in putting a uniquely pan-Asisn twist on their games.
+While Group S.N.E was primarily interested in sharing an authentic experience of Western TTRPGs, F.E.A.R. was more interested in putting a uniquely pan-Asian twist on their games.

 F.E.A.R.'s early games showed a lot of influence from the works of William Gibson and Bruce Stirling.
 F.E.A.R.'s 1991 Gear Antique was one of the first Steampunk games, and showed far more influence from Traveller and Warhammer Fantasy RPG than Dungeons & Dragons.
 While it was set in an alternate history Europe, it included many flourishes of Art and Aesthetics from Japanese culture.